nigyta/dfast_qc/README.md

 DFAST_QC conducts taxonomy and completeness check of the assembled genome.

 - Taxonomy check
 DFAST_QC evaluates taxonomic identity of the genome by querying against 13,000 reference genomes from type strains.
-To shorten the runtime, it first inspects  universally-conserved housekeeping genes, such as _dnaB_ and _rpsA_ in the query genome, and they are searched against refernce nucleotide databases to narrow down the number of reference genomes used in the downstream process.
+To shorten the runtime, it first inspects  universally-conserved housekeeping genes, such as _dnaB_ and _rpsA_ in the query genome, and they are searched against reference nucleotide databases to narrow down the number of genomes used in the downstream process.
 Then, average nucleotide identity is calculated against the selected reference genomes.
 DFAST_QC uses HMMer and NCBI Blast for the former process and [FastANI](https://doi.org/10.1038/s41467-018-07641-9) for the latter process.

 - Completeness check
 DFAST_QC employs [CheckM](https://genome.cshlp.org/content/25/7/1043) to calculate comleteness and contamination values of the genome.
 DFAST_QC automatically determines the reference marker set for CheckM based on the result of taxonomy check.
-You can also arbitrarily specify the marker set using.
+Users can also arbitrarily specify the marker set to be used.

 ## Installation
 1. Source code